Lalithadevi21/Machine-Learning/README.md

 ## Conclusion
 The model shows a strong positive linear relationship between height and weight.
 After handling outliers and optimizing random state selection, the model achieved good prediction performance.

+## Diabetes Prediction using Logistic Regression

+## Project Overview

+This project builds a machine learning model to predict whether a person has diabetes or not using Logistic Regression.
+The model is trained on medical data and learns patterns that help classify patients as diabetic or non-diabetic.

+## Problem Statement

+The goal of this project is to develop a classification model that can predict the likelihood of diabetes based on health-related features.

+## Dataset

+The dataset contains medical diagnostic measurements of patients.
+Some of the key features include:

+* Pregnancies
+* Glucose
+* Blood Pressure
+* Skin Thickness
+* Insulin
+* BMI (Body Mass Index)
+* Diabetes Pedigree Function
+* Age

+The target variable indicates whether the patient has diabetes (1) or not (0).

+## Steps Performed

+1. Imported necessary libraries such as Pandas, NumPy, and Scikit-learn
+2. Loaded and explored the dataset
+3. Checked data structure and summary statistics
+4. Split the dataset into training and testing sets
+5. Trained a Logistic Regression model
+6. Made predictions using the trained model
+7. Evaluated the model using accuracy and other performance metrics

+## Model Used

+Logistic Regression (Classification Algorithm)

+## Evaluation Metrics

+* Accuracy Score
+* Confusion Matrix
+* Classification Report

+## Technologies Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib / Seaborn
+* Scikit-learn

+## How to Run the Project

+1. Clone the repository.
+2. Open the notebook file.
+3. Run the cells step by step.
+4. The model will train and display prediction results.

+## Conclusion

+The Logistic Regression model successfully classifies patients based on medical features and predicts whether a person is likely to have diabetes.
+This project demonstrates the use of machine learning for healthcare prediction problems.